oliver-rew/topo_tool/README.md

 ## TODO

 - do final raster to STL conversion in parallel
+- use a file backed list for very large meshes
-- use a real STL library
+- use a geoJson library
 - For cropping, instead of projecting to WGS84 for operation, convert the provided coordinates to the CRS of the source dataset and crop after any projection